Cole-T-Harris/OptimizeRouteApp/dashboards/README.md

 # Project Note

 This project utilizes Evidence.dev.
-The default README is kep below for anyone looking to utilize this project.
-Additionally are the requirements needed to get up and running:
+The default README is kept below for anyone looking to utilize this project.

+### Project Requirements:

-1. Setup a datasource to your supabase or other postgresql database with your commutes data.As long as your columns are named the same as the orginal database table names, the dashboard should work.
+1. Set up a datasource to your supabase or other Postgresql database with your commutes data.
+As long as your tables and columns are named the same as the original database table names, the dashboard should work.

 # Original Evidence Template Project README